 - Schools Act, 1997;

 - Teacher Training Act; and

 Lines of Business

 The lines of business, which are based on the mandate of the department, identify the programs, services and/or products that represent what the department delivers to its primary clients.
 Lines of business do not necessarily describe everything an entity does.
-Currently, there are nine lines of business for the Department of Education and Early Childhood Development:
+Currently, there are seven lines of business for the Department of Education and Early Childhood Development: